Sujata2017/MLOps-AWS/README.md

 ## This is ML project

-In this project, deployed end to end ML application using CI CD pipelines and GitHub actions uing ECR and EC2 instance.
+In this project, deployed end to end ML application using CI CD pipelines and GitHub actions using ECR and EC2 instance.

 Developed these components:
 * Data Ingestion